jbailey24/CircuitPython/README.md

 ###### <a href="https://github.com/jbailey24/CircuitPython/blob/main/CirPyLCD.py">Link to the Code</a>

 In this assignment, I used my knowledge of capacitive touch and LCDs to control a counter displayed on a LCD.
 If I touched a wire to A4 the counter went up and if I touched a wire to A1 the counter went down.
 Getting all the libraries set up actully went fairly smoothly for me.
 I had to find a "real" computer (not chromebook) to update my Metro Express, but once I did that, I didn't have any problems.
 To ensure the counter only went up/down one when the wire was touched (instead of going up/down continually), I added a variable for the last state it was in.
 When the wire was removed, it would return a state of 0, whereas if it was touching the pin it would return a state of 1.
 The counting code would only run if the previous return was 0.
 I also had trouble with printing integers to my LCD.
 In the end, I ended up just using str() to turn the counter variable into a string.

+NOTE: I just realized while writing this description that I forgot to include a count direction on my LCD.
+It's a small enough thing I'm not going to go back and add it at this point, but I feel like I should acknowledge that I left it out.